gromacs/gromacs/docs/gmxapi/userguide/install.rst

       Expected in: /path/to/gromacs/lib/libgmxapi_mpi_d.0.3.1.dylib

 Inconsistencies in the build and run time environments can cause dynamic linking problems at run time.
-This could occur if you reinstall GROMACS built with a different compiler, or if ``pip`` or ``CMake`` somehow get tricked into using the wrong compiler tool chain.
+This could occur if you reinstall |Gromacs| built with a different compiler, or if ``pip`` or ``CMake`` somehow get tricked into using the wrong compiler tool chain.

 Refer to the `gmxapi cmake hints`_ for notes about compiler toolchains.
-Rebuild and reinstall the gmxapi Python package with ``--no-cache-dir`` and provide the ``gromacs-hints.cmake`` file for the GROMACS installation you intend to use.
+Rebuild and reinstall the gmxapi Python package with ``--no-cache-dir`` and provide the ``gromacs-hints.cmake`` file for the |Gromacs| installation you intend to use.

 AttributeError: module 'enum' has no attribute 'IntFlag'